glouppe/info8002-large-scale-data-systems/lecture2.md

 ---

+class: middle

-# Implementation of failure detectors
+## Implementation of failure detectors

 A typical implementation is the following:
 - Periodically exchange *hearbeat* messages;